tengrommel/ea/hack/readme.md

 ## Building a http client that interacts with shodan
 > Prior to performing any authorized adversarial activities against an organization, any good attacker begins with reconnaissance

+Typically, this organization, any good attacker begins with reconnaissance.

+if the error message disclose the enterprise username format, and if the organization uses single-factor authentication for its VPN, those error messages could increase the likelihook of an internal network compromise through password-guessing attacks.

+Designing the Project Structure
+> When building an API client, you should structure it so that the function calls and logic stand alone